sbgn/libsbgn/README.txt

 * Ant

 Simply type "ant" from the source directory.
-This will result in the creation of dist/org.sbgn.jar, which you can include in your project.
+This will result in the creation of dist/org.sbgn.jar which you can include in your project.

 FILES
 -----

 Here is an explanation of the directories in this project:

 org.sbgn       - LibSBGN source code (Java version) cpp_binding    - C++ version of LibSBGN
-resources	   - general resources, including the XML Schema validation	   - schematron validation rules, test-cases and resources test-files	   - SBGN-ML test cases and reference images example-files  - some example SBGN-ML files, larger and more complete than the test-cases. specifications - Auto-generated documentation for the XML Schema
+resources      - general resources, including the XML Schema validation     - schematron validation rules, test-cases and resources test-files     - SBGN-ML test cases and reference images example-files  - some example SBGN-ML files, larger and more complete than the test-cases specifications - Auto-generated documentation for the XML Schema

 AUTHORS